tejaswi-gayathri/JEECaseStudy/README.md

 Upon selection of a service, AutoMobile company sends a request to insurance company(REST service).It returns the insurance amount.
 Based on the Insurance amount returned, final amount is displayed to the user and bill is printed.Log file of request and response ia also maintained

-Note: SQL commands for the tables are included in automobile.sql file
+Note: SQL commands for the tables are included in automobilecompany.sql file